Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It is the mark of an educated mind to be able to entertain a thought without accepting it."
+> "Patience is a form of wisdom.
+It demonstrates that we understand and accept the fact that sometimes things must unfold in their own time."
-> — **Aristotle**
+> — **Jon Kabat-Zinn**

 ---

-_Last updated: 17 July 2025 ⏳_
+_Last updated: 18 July 2025 ⏳_